 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
-The financial statements include the statement of net position available for benefits, statement of changes in net position available for benefits, investment summary and investment detail.
-The statement of net position available for benefits is a measure of the account's assets and liabilities at the close of the year.
-The statement of changes in net position available for benefits shows purchases to and redemptions from the account, as well as additions and deductions due to operations during the fiscal year.
-The investment summary and investment detail reports show summary of all investments at cost and market value and the detail listing of all investments, respectively.
+The financial statements include the statement of fiduciary net position and the statement of changes in fiduciary net position.
+The statement of fiduciary net position is a measure of the account's assets and liabilities at the close of the year.
+The statement of changes in fiduciary net position shows purchases to and redemptions from the account, as well as additions and deductions due to operations during the fiscal year.